 Root canal treatment is typically required when the pulp of tooth’s root (the inner tooth and nerves) becomes infected.
 In most cases, this infection is accompanied by severe pain.
 To preserve as much of the tooth structure as possible and prevent the need for a tooth extraction, a root canal treatment is performed to eliminate the infection.
-Our dentist, Jason Keckley, DMD, uses the latest techniques for root canal treatment to maximize patient comfort.
+Jason Keckley, DMD, uses the latest techniques for root canal treatment to maximize patient comfort.

 How to Recognize an Infection

 An infection within a tooth’s root can be caused by untreated tooth decay, a chipped tooth, or a crack in the tooth’s structure.
 Most patients with an infection will experience sharp or intense pain that may become amplified when chewing or speaking.
 Additional symptoms of this type of infection can include:

 - Swollen gums

 - Lingering discomfort after eating food at extreme temperatures